 - 18.1.
 If a stadium with both seating and standing areas are available, the standing space must remain vacant. - 182.
 At least 5% of the total stadium capacity must be available exclusively for visiting supporters in a secured, segregated area of the stadium. - 18.3.
 Field-side seating is not permitted, and all non-permanently fixed seating must be approved by Concacaf. - 18.4.
-The visiting club will be provided a suite for their visiting staff and officials and must provide a minimum of 30 Class A tickets in an area that ensures protection to the visiting delegation. - 185.
+The visiting club will be provided a suite for their visiting staff and officials or if the stadium does not have suites, then the home club must provide a minimum of 30 Class A tickets in an area that ensures protection to the visiting delegation. - 18.5.
 The host club must provide the Concacaf Venue Coordinator with 20 Class A tickets per match.